Who Framed Roger Rabbit (franchise): Plot summary

 The next day, Roger finds dozens of scandalous, untrue headlines centered on himself.
 He turns to Valiant to find out why this is happening.
 Valiant first meets with C.B.
 Maroon, and questions him about firing Roger.
 Maroon reveals himself as Doom, tells his plan to ruin Roger's reputation and then kill him.
 He and the weasels knock Valiant out and lock him up in a storage locker, where Valiant meets the real C.B.
 Maroon.
 Doom, as C.B.
 Maroon, puts Maroon Studios up for auction, and the studio will be officially sold at noon.

 Meanwhile, Roger and Jessica are about to leave for Simi Valley, but first go to Valiant's office to say goodbye, only to find the office ransacked.
 Jessica finds indentations of the address Valiant wrote on the last piece of paper he used.
 Rushing to the address, they find and rescue Eddie Valiant and C.B.
 Maroon.
 They leave to save Maroon Studios.
 Valiant sprays him and his weasels with the Dip-filled gag squirt gun, and before dissolving, "Maroon" reveals himself to be Doom.

 The real C.B.
 Maroon announces he is re-opening Maroon Cartoon Studios, and will be providing all the toon employees with work, including Roger Rabbit and Baby Herman with a line-up of new animated short films, starting with Tummy Trouble.

+Attractions

+Mickey's Toontown

+Mickey's Toontown is a themed land located at Disneyland and Tokyo Disneyland (in this last being simply named Toontown), which is inspired on the city of Toontown from the film Who Framed Roger Rabbit.
+A similar land also existed at the Magic Kingdom under the name Mickey's Toontown Fair, until it was closed in 2011.

+Roger Rabbit's Car Toon Spin

+Roger Rabbit's Car Toon Spin is a dark ride based on Who Framed Roger Rabbit.
+The first version opened at Disneyland on January 26, 1994, while another version at Tokyo Disneyland was opened on April 15, 1996.